deakjahn/isolate_handler/README.md

 ## Limitations

+* Isolate Handler accesses Flutter's [platform thread](https://github.com/flutter/flutter/wiki/The-Engine-architecture#platform-task-runner), as such plugins doing heavy lifting will still cause the UI to be locked up.
+Only Dart code is executed in the isolate—the plugin must spawn its own native thread to run in.

+* Isolate Handler uses a workaround for `MethodChannel` support because there is no proper way of supporting them.
+The workaround works well for simple applications, but **may become unpredictable in more complex scenarios.**

 * At the moment only `MethodChannel` is supported, `EventChannel` streams are not.
-Support for them may or may not be added in the future.
+Support for them may not be possible to add due to the fact that Flutter sets its own custom handler to deal with them.

 * Isolate Handler uses `setMockMessageHandler` to intercept calls.
-As there can only be one mock message handler active at any time, another may not be set within the isolate for the one of the registered channels.
+As there can only be one mock message handler active at any given time, another may not be set within the isolate for the one of the registered channels.

-* Custom message handlers are also not supported at the time.
+* Custom message handlers and codecs are also not supported at the time.

-If any other limitations are found or if adding support for any of the already known limitations is important to you, please raise an issue and support may be added as time permits.

 ## Bugs

-None known at the moment.
+* Race condition where if two `MethodChannel`s belonging to the same isolate request data at the same time, results may be sent to the wrong `MethodChannel`.